masato-ogishi/Repitope/README.md

 ```
 2. Features
 -   Features can be calculated as follows.
 Note: This computation is time-consuming and resource-intensive.
 Computation can be resumed if temporary files are stored in the temporary directory provided.
 -   You may find the pre-computed feature dataframes for the example datasets (i.e., human, rodents, and primates) in [Mendeley Data](https://data.mendeley.com/datasets/2hp96k6m2c/3).
+Note: these data must be downloaded with a good internet connection.
+Otherwise subsequent codes do not work properly.
+The expected file sizes are 1.3 and 2.6GB for MHC-I and MHC-II, respectively.
 ``` r
 # Features [MHC-I]
 featureDFList_MHCI <- Features(